BrandonCC1/Cores-SweRV/README.md

 The `$RV_ROOT/testbench/hex` directory contains precompiled hex files of the tests, ready for simulation in case RISCV SW tools are not installed.

+## Modifications to Original RiscV Core

+I have modified the core to act similarly to memory-mapped IO.
+A decoder exists between the RiscV core and the memory to select how memory is to be interacted with.
+The connections can be tailored depending on the address being targeted, e.g. if memory is stored from address 0x8000_0000 or lower then add one to it, etc.

+The linker file for writing assembly has also been restructured.
+It is now easier to see what parts are laid out and in what fashion.

 ----
 Western Digital, the Western Digital logo, G-Technology, SanDisk, Tegile, Upthere, WD, SweRV Core, SweRV ISS, and OmniXtend are registered trademarks or trademarks of Western Digital Corporation or its affiliates in the US